TosbackCgusBridge-Bot/CGUs-versions/Vimeo/Terms of Service.md

 *   Stock Footage License Agreement
 *   Seller Addendum
 *   API License Addendum
+*   Arbitration Procedures
 *   Enterprise Terms

 **Notices:** You must send any notices of a legal nature to us by email or at:

+Vimeo, Inc.
-Vimeo, Inc. Attention: Legal Department 555 West 18th Street New York, New York 10011
+Attention: Legal Department
+555 West 18th Street
+New York, New York 10011